Mette Frederiksen: Climate change

-Frederiksen's government made international news with the agreement to reduce Denmark's territorial emissions by 70% in 2030 compared to 1990, the decision to stop oil and gas exploration after 2050 (also driven by the fact that only one company applied for a lease in the latest auction), and the energy islands in the North Sea.
+Frederiksen's government made international news with the agreement to reduce Denmark's territorial emissions by 70% in 2030 compared to 1990, the decision to stop oil and gas exploration after 2050, also driven by the fact that only one company applied for a lease in the latest auction, and the energy islands in the North Sea.
 Frederiksen publicly said: "I was a social democrat before I got green.
 And when I wake up in the morning, I am still a social democrat before I am green."

-More than a year after having set an ambitious reduction target for the decade, there are in March 2021 no concrete plans for dealing with the remaining two-thirds of the needed reductions to achieve the Danish 2030 emission target.
-Green NGOs have largely viewed Frederiksen's Minister of Climate Dan Jørgensen's tenure negatively in 2020.
+By March 2021, more than a year after having set an ambitious reduction target for the decade, there were no concrete plans for dealing with the remaining two-thirds of the needed reductions to achieve the Danish 2030 emission target.
+Green NGOs largely viewed Frederiksen's Minister of Climate Dan Jørgensen's tenure negatively in 2020.

 Frederiksen's government has described its climate action strategy as a "hockey stick" model.
 This means it plans to await new technologies and falling costs and thus only achieve most reductions at the end of the decade.
 This strategy has been described by the other political parties as a "Bjørn Lomborg" dream.

-Despite pleas from the UNFCCC, the International Monetary Fund, the World Bank, the Danish economic councils and the Danish Council on Climate Change, Frederiksen's government has postponed the implementation of a higher carbon pricing mechanism, even though Denmark was a pioneer with its adoption in 1992.
-The opposition to higher carbon taxes was positively received by associations representing the major emitting sectors such as the Confederation of Danish Industry and the Danish Agriculture and Food Council.
+Despite pleas from the UNFCCC, the International Monetary Fund, the World Bank, the Danish economic councils, and the Danish Council on Climate Change, Frederiksen's government has postponed the implementation of a higher carbon pricing mechanism, even though Denmark was a pioneer with its adoption in 1992.
+The opposition to higher carbon taxes was positively received by associations representing the major emitting sectors such as the Confederation of Danish Industry, as well as the Danish Agriculture and Food Council.